-Barostim is indicated for the improvement of symptoms of HFrEF - quality of life, 6MHW and functional status - for patients who remain symptomatic despite treatment with GDMT, are NYHA Class III or Class II (with a recent history of Class III), have a LVEF $\leq$ 35%, a NT-proBNP < 1,600 pg/ml and excluding patients indicated for CRT according to AHA/ACC/ESC guidelines.
+Barostim is indicated for patients who are NYHA Class III or Class II (with a recent history of Class III) despite treatment with guideline-directed medical therapies (medications and devices), have a LVEF ≤ 35% and a NT-proBNP < 1,600 pg/ml.
+Barostim delivers Baroreflex Activation Therapy to improve patients' NYHA functional status, 6MHW and quality of life.

 The safety and effectiveness of Barostim Therapy have been published in more than 60 peer-reviewed publications, approximately 20 of which relate to the treatment of HF, including, among others, the publication of the pivotal trial results in the Journal of the American College of Cardiology.
-The table below summarizes the clinical measurements, results and outcomes from our HF trials, including improvements in HF symptoms, patient-reported quality of life measures and our therapy's favorable safety profile.